ryzenboi98/weather-api/README.md

 `<location>`
 `<country>`

-The `location` can be the exact name of a village, town or city.
+The `location` has to be the exact name of a village, town or city.
 <br/>
 The `country` has to be the exact name of the country or the country code  fro example, `USA` for United States of America.